This article explores the essential aspects of commercial vehicles, detailing their defining characteristics, uses, and regulations.

 For example, you will find that most people use vans when a job requires more than a regular car.
 But workers in the construction industry need large vehicles with ample cargo space for their many materials and tools.

-In today’s world, professionals have taken a huge turn using SUVs as an alternative to commercial trucks.
-Although most SUVs don’t have a high towing capacity, like heavy-duty trucks, many are capable of decent towing capacity.
+Professionals have taken a considerable turn using SUVs as an alternative to commercial trucks.
+Although most of them don't have a high towing capacity, like heavy-duty trucks, many are capable of decent towing capacity.

 Mid-size SUVs make great commercial vehicles for smaller jobs.
-Only get a mid-size SUV if you have few people or tools to carry around.
+Only get a mid-size SUV if you have few people or tools.

 Both of these types of vehicles have powerful engine options.